 I do not judge the behavior of others.
 Rather, I make observations and try to offer plausible explanations as to why people may, or may not, behave certain ways.
 The foundation for my explanations are rooted in psychology, neuroscience, and interviews with first responders who have been part of near-miss, casualty, and catastrophic events.

 The bully strives to influence a peer group to comply with and support the bully’s beliefs.
-The bully’s favorite tools of influence are fear, consequence, ridicule, retribution, and embarrassment. [tweet this] Those who do not support the bully are against the bully – an enemy of the bully – at least in the mind of the bully.
-A bully has no tolerance for discounting points of view.
-Name calling and beat-down are the bully’s way to ensure peer compliance.
+The bully’s favorite tools of influence are fear, consequence, ridicule, retribution, and embarrassment.
+Those who do not support the bully are against the bully – an enemy of the bully – at least in the mind of the bully.
+A bully has no tolerance for opposing points of view.
+Name calling and beat-downs are the bully’s way to ensure peer compliance.

 The Consequence of Peer Pressure